 3 Ways to Recover Deleted Photos from an Android Phone or Tablet

-We're going to show you three different ways to recover deleted pictures on Android devices: via backups, use an Android photo recovery software, or send your device for data recovery services.
+We're going to show you three different techniques to recover deleted pictures on an Android device: via backups, use an Android photo recovery software, or send your device for recovery services.

 Precautions & tips

 The moment you couldn't find your photos, stop using your Android device immediately.
 That means don't shoot additional pictures or videos, you should also not generate new data either.
 If your pictures were stored on a mass memory card, it's best to remove the card from your device and put it in a safe place — ensure it won't get any physical damage.